List of Batman films cast members

 The following is a list of cast members who voiced or portrayed characters appearing in the Batman films.
 The list is sorted by film and character, as some characters may have been portrayed by multiple actors.

-Actors Lewis Wilson and Robert Lowery first appeared as the character in the serial films, Batman (1943) and Batman and Robin (1949).
-While Adam West reprised his role as Batman from the 1960s television series in Batman: The Movie (1966) and voiced the character in the animated follow-ups Batman: Return of the Caped Crusaders (2016) and Batman vs. Two-Face (2017).
+Actors Lewis Wilson and Robert Lowery first appeared as the character in the serial films Batman (1943) and Batman and Robin (1949).
+While Adam West reprised his role as Batman from the 1960s television series in Batman (1966) and voiced the character in the animated follow-ups Batman: Return of the Caped Crusaders (2016) and Batman vs. Two-Face (2017).

 In the Burton / Schumacher films, this iteration of the character is first portrayed by Michael Keaton in Batman (1989), Batman Returns (1992) and later would reprise the role in the DC Extended Universe (DCEU) film, The Flash and the unreleased film Batgirl.
-Actor Val Kilmer would later replace Keaton in the role in Batman Forever (1995) and would also be replaced by George Clooney in Batman & Robin (1997).
+Actor Val Kilmer replaced Keaton in the role for Batman Forever (1995) and would then be replaced by George Clooney in Batman & Robin (1997) co-heading with Chris O'Donnell reprising his role as Dick Grayson / Robin from Batman Forever.
 The series was later cancelled due to the lukewarm reception to Batman & Robin.

-Actor Kevin Conroy voiced the character in multiple theatrical and direct-to-DVD films as multiple iterations of the character.
+Actor Kevin Conroy voiced the character in multiple theatrical and direct-to-DVD films as multiple iterations of the character from 1992 to 2024.
 This started with reprising his role from the DC Animated Universe in Batman: Mask of the Phantasm (1993), Batman & Mr. Freeze: SubZero (1998), Batman Beyond: Return of the Joker (2000), Batman: Mystery of the Batwoman (2003) and Batman and Harley Quinn (2017).
 Conroy would later voice the character in numerous films in the DC Universe Animated Original Movies.

 In Christopher Nolan's The Dark Knight trilogy, this iteration of the character is portrayed by Christian Bale in Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012).
 In 2016, a new iteration of the character was introduced in the DC Extended Universe (DCEU), portrayed by Ben Affleck.
-In the films Batman v Superman: Dawn of Justice, Suicide Squad (both 2016), Justice League (2017) as well as filming additional scenes in the film's director's cut (2021) and in The Flash (2022).

-Will Arnett voices the character in The Lego Movie franchise as well as a spin-off The Lego Batman Movie (2017).
-In Joker (2019), Dante Pereira-Olson portrays a younger version of Bruce Wayne in a minor role.
-Robert Pattinson portrays a younger iteration of the character in Matt Reeves' film The Batman (2022), which is intended to launch a Batman shared universe.
+In the films Batman v Superman: Dawn of Justice, Suicide Squad (both 2016), Justice League (2017) as well as the film's director's cut (2021) and in The Flash (2022).
+Will Arnett voiced the character in The Lego Movie franchise (2014–2019) and Dante Pereira-Olson portrays a younger version of Bruce Wayne in Joker (2019).
+Currently, Robert Pattinson is portraying a younger iteration of the character in Matt Reeves' films, The Batman (2022) and the upcoming The Batman Part II (2027).

+While Halle Berry, Joaquin Phoenix, Margot Robbie and Tom Rhys Harries headlined numerous spin-off Batman villain films in Catwoman (2004), Todd Phillips' Joker films (2019-24), Birds of Prey (2020) and Clayface (2026).